 You can travel to Spain from other European countries on high-speed trains from Paris, Milan and Zurich to Barcelona.
 Once in Spain the high speed AVE train links Barcelona with Madrid and Madrid with Córdoba, Malaga and Seville – with an extension from Seville to Cádiz under construction (completion not expected before 2015).
 Travelling on the AVE is a fabulous experience and is very popular with both locals and visitors.
 You get the best AVE rates by making advance bookings up to 62 days before your date of travel.
-You can now Book AVE Tickets Online at the Rail Europe Website.

 In addition to these high speed services all the major towns in Andalucia are well connected by rail and there are some delightful regional railway lines that can take you through some spectacular parts of the region – for example, the line from Algeciras to Bobadilla which passes through Ronda.
 Booking a private tour of Andalucia with an English speaking driver and official tour guides is perhaps the best way to see this mystical land.